15 Non-Touristy Things to Do in Rio de Janeiro, Brazil

 Rocinha walking tour

-Although you'll mostly see tourists on this tour, this is an alternative thing to do in Rio de Janeiro since not many visitors do it.
+Although you'll mostly see tourists on this tour, this is a unique thing to do in Rio de Janeiro since not many visitors do it.

 Rocinha, the largest favela in Rio, is an eye-opening place to visit.
 We joined a tour with Favela Walking Tour, led by a guide who lives in the community.